Neyeo/HNG-PROJECTS/project0.md

  # **NGINX CONFIGURATION GUIDE**

 ## **Introduction**
 As part of the HNG Internship DevOps Stage 0 task, I was given the challenge of setting up and configuring NGINX on a fresh Ubuntu server.
 This task aimed to test my ability to deploy a basic web server and ensure proper configuration.
-Below, I share my approach, challenges, and key takeaways from this experience.
+Below, I share my approach, challenges, and key takeaways from this experience, ny the way HNG is currently hiring https://hng.tech/hire/devops-engineers.

 ### **Project Overview**
 This guide documents the step-by-step process to set up and configure NGINX on an Ubuntu server as part of the HNG Internship - DevOps Stage 0 task.
 It includes installation steps, configurations, challenges encountered, and solutions.